 Format Category Label of a Card

 Category Label means the Columns Name that we used in the Card.
-From the screenshot below, we change the Color to Brick Red, Font Family to Georgia, and the Text Size to 35.
+From the screenshot below, we changed the Color to Brick Red, the Font Family to Georgia, and the Text Size to 35.

 Format Power BI Card Title